AdityaaRavi/AdityaaRavi/README.md

 ### Hi there 👋
-I am a 2nd year Computer Science and Engineering major at University of California, Davis :cow:
+I am a 3rd year Computer Science and Engineering major at University of California, Davis :cow:

-I am interested in all things AI and Robotics!
+I am interested in all things AI and Full-Stack development!

 - 🔭 What do I do?
-    - I will be joining [PayPal](https://www.paypal.com/) as a Software Engineering Intern this Summer.
+    - I am tentatively planning to return to [PayPal](https://www.paypal.com/) as a Software Engineering Intern this Summer.
+    - I'm currently the President and Executive Director at [SacHacks](https://sachacks.io).
-    - I am an Undergraduate Research Assistant at the [DECAL Lab](https://decallab.cs.ucdavis.edu/).
+    - I am an Undergraduate Research Assistant at the [DECAL Lab](https://decallab.cs.ucdavis.edu/) working on Machine Learning research related to code completion and static analysis warnings.
+    - I'm currently the President at [UC Davis Computer Science Tutoring Committee](https://sites.google.com/view/cs-tutoring-ucd/home).

+ - Previous Roles:
+    -  I interned with [PayPal](https://paypal.com) in Summer 2022 as Full-Stack Developer for the User and Identity Platforms team.
+    -  I volunteered as a Full-Stack Developer for [ASUCD Pantry (UC Davis' food bank)](https://thepantry.ucdavis.edu/).
-    - I’m currently the Lead (aka President) of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/).
+    -  I was the Lead (aka President) of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/).
-    - I'm currently the Chair at [UC Davis Computer Science Tutoring Committee](https://sites.google.com/view/cs-tutoring-ucd/home).
-    - I'm currently an Executive Director at SacHacks.

-- 🌱 I’m currently learning Tensorflow.
+- 🌱 I’m currently learning the theory behind various machine learning methods to complement my practical knowledge.

 - 📫 How to reach me: [email](mailto:adityaaravi6@gmail.com), [personal website](https://sites.google.com/view/adityaaravi), or [linked-in](https://www.linkedin.com/in/adityaaravi6/).